-vasculature.
+Increasing microglia densities in regions proximal to damaged neurons suggest that microglia could be migrating toward the damaged neurons or proliferating around damaged neurons.
+Alternatively, monocyte-derived macrophages could be infiltrating through the peripheral vasculature.
 Surprisingly, the microglia density measurements increased in proximity to injured neurons but did not change in regions distal to LY+ neurons.
 These data imply that microglia were not migrating toward damaged neurons as this would have depleted microglial density in distal regions.
-While our analysis cannot exclude the possibility of either proliferation or recruitment, it is unlikely that microglia have the capacity to mitotically divide in such an acute time (Mander et al., 2006; Shankaran et al., 2007), suggesting that our Iba1 labeling may have captured a mix of endogenous microglia and rapidly infiltrating leukocytes, although further analysis will be required to differentiate these populations.
-Delineation between monocyte-derived macrophages and microglia typically utilizes flow cytometry against CD-45 intensity (Wattananit et al., 2016).
-However, this procedure is not applicable in the current experimental paradigm because the premise of our analysis was microglial activation based on spatial proximity to permeabilized (LY+) neurons, a feature obviously lost during tissue dissociation required for flow cytometry.
-Future studies that are able to preserve spatial resolution of the tissue and identify origins of these Iba1+ cells may employ techniques such as in situ hybridization, monocyte-derived macrophage pre-labeling studies, and/or optimization of species (pig)-specific antibodies; however, these techniques are nontrivial and non-standard (especially in the pig), and require extensive development and validation in order to reliably ascertain the origin and functionality of these cells.
+While our analysis cannot exclude the possibility of either proliferation or recruitment, it is unlikely that microglia have the capacity to mitotically divide in such an acute time (Mander et al., 2006; Shankaran et al., 2007), suggesting that our Ibal labeling may have captured a mix of endogenous microglia and rapidly infiltrating leukocytes, although further analysis will be required to differentiate these populations.
+Delineation between monocyte-derived macrophages and microgliaderived macrophages typically utilizes flow cytometry against CD-45 intensity (Wattananit et al., 2016).
+However, this procedure is not applicable in the current experimental paradigm because the premise of our analysis is microglial activation based on spatial proximity to permeabilized (LY+) neurons, a feature obviously lost during tissue dissociation required for flow cytometry.
+Future studies that are able to preserve spatial resolution of the tissue and identify origins of these Iba1+ cells may employ techniques such as in situ hybridization, monocyte-derived macrophage pre-labeling studies, and/or optimization of species (pig)specific antibodies; however, these techniques are non-trivial and non-standard (especially in the pig), and require extensive development and validation in order to reliably ascertain the origin and functionality of these cells.

-This is the first report of rapid microglial activation following closedhead diffuse TBI in a large, gyrencephalic animal model and, to our knowledge, it is also the first report of reactive microglia preferentially localized to membrane-permeabilized neurons.
-Recent investigations of microglial behavior after rodent models of closed-head TBI suggest that microglia change morphology, may prevent parenchymal cell death within the first 12 h after injury, and colocalize with debris escaping from leaky vasculature (Huber et al., 2016; Roth et al., 2014).
+This is the first report of rapid microglial activation following closed-head diffuse TBI in a large, gyrencephalic animal model and, to our knowledge, it is also the first report of reactive microglia preferentially localized to membrane-permeabilized neurons.
+Recent investigations of microglial behavior after rodent models of closed-head TBI suggest that microglia change morphology, may prevent parenchymal cell death within the first 12 hours after injury, and colocalize with debris escaping from leaky vasculature (Huber et al., 2016;

+Roth et al., 2014).
 Building on these findings, we utilized a single-cell analysis methodology and observed a shift toward a more reactive, amoeboid morphology in microglia localized to damaged neurons but did not observe reactive microglia morphology in regions absent neuronal damage.
 The profound shift of microglial morphology in regions containing neuronal damage underscores the seemingly direct influence of injured neurons on rapid microglial activation in our model.
-Indeed, as global injury-induced changes in microglial activation were not observed at this acute
+Indeed, as global injury-induced changes in microglial activation were not observed at this acute timepoint, our findings suggest that localized neuronal damage - such as plasmalemmal compromise - may be essential in driving acute microglial activation.
+Additionally, because LY was administered intraventricularly and evenly distributed throughout the brain parenchyma prior to TBI, we do not believe that blood brain barrier disruption would influence the access of membrane-damaged neurons to LY.
+However, local tissue deformations/strain fields that induce neuronal membrane damage may also colocalize with regions of mechanically induced blood brain barrier compromise.
+Therefore, disruption of the blood brain barrier may also contribute to the observed acute microglial reactivity, and future studies using this porcine model should address this issue.